flukadocker/F4D/README.md

 V. Boccone, A. Fontana, D. Horváth

-These scripts allow to install and run the Fluka2020 (provided by www.fluka.org) and Flair2 inside a Docker container in any OS where Docker can be installed.
+These scripts allow to install and run the old Fluka2011 (provided by www.fluka.org) and Flair2 inside a Docker container in any OS where Docker can be installed.
 The idea is derived by the scripts developed and maintained by V. Boccone at [https://github.com/drbokko/fedora_27-fluka](https://github.com/drbokko/fedora_27-fluka).

 They are designed to be used only on single user machines, they are not suitable for multiple people working in parallel on a machine (i.e. clusters).
 This container solution does only support the www.fluka.org release which is not compatible with Flair3.